bocchino/fprime/Svc/DpWriter/docs/sdd.md

 It does the following:

 1. Receive buffers containing filled data product containers.
-The buffers typically come from a component that produces data products, passing through an instance of [`Svc::DpManager`](../../DpManager/docs/sdd.md), and possibly through an instance of [`Svc::BufferAccumulator`](../../BufferAccumulator/docs/BufferAccumulator.md),
+The buffers typically come from one or more components that produce data products.
+They typically pass through an instance of [`Svc::DpManager`](../../DpManager/docs/sdd.md), and possibly through an instance of [`Svc::BufferAccumulator`](../../BufferAccumulator/docs/BufferAccumulator.md),